robo-txt/stealth-oxide/README.md

 }
 ```

-## Recommended configuration
+## Quick start

-Create an `about:blank` page, apply the configuration, and navigate only after
+Create an `about:blank` page, keep Chromiumoxide's event handler running, apply
-patching succeeds:
+the profile, and only then navigate to the destination:

 ```rust,no_run
 use anyhow::Result;